 “At the end of the day, I’m just happy they were able to recognize and do something about it,” S.K. says.

-Questions about an UPPAbaby Stroller Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About an UPPAbaby Stroller Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective UPPAbaby stroller, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new personal injury lawsuits across the country, and you may be entitled to financial compensation.